-Experts from around the globe have worked on developing global uniform datasets that can reliably support your earthquake hazard and risk analysis.
+Experts from around the globe have worked on developing global uniform datasets that can reliably support the creation of hazard and risk models.
 They can be explored through the OpenQuake Platform and combined to obtain new insights into hazard and risk.
 Some datasets can be downloaded in their entirety.

 We would like to hear from you how (else) you would like to use the data, and if you have suggestions on how we can improve use in the platform.
 We are also interested to collaborate with you on data(sets).
 Do contact us!

 Input models for seismic hazard and physical risk calculations